Grow your super

 You earn $35,000 a year and add an extra $15 to super each week from your take-home pay.
 By the end of the year, that’s an extra $780 in your super.
 After you've lodged your tax return for the year, you’ll get 50 cents for every $1 you paid, giving you an extra $390 from the government in your super account.

 When your spouse or partner shares their super love, you’ll both enjoy the benefits in retirement.

 Spouse contributions are personal contributions your spouse or partner can make from their after-tax salary into your super account.

 How does it work?

 It’s easy.
-Your spouse just needs to contribute money into your account from their after-tax pay.
-They can contribute as much as they want and can claim a tax offset for the first $3,000 contributed each year (if eligible).
+Your spouse contributes money into your super account from their after-tax pay.
+They can claim a tax offset for the first $3,000 they contribute each year (if eligible).